rshubhankar11/Notes/Java/JVM Architecture.md

 4. **Program Counter (PC) Register:** This register contains the address of the next instruction that has to be executed.

 5. **Java Native Stack:** This area is used for storing non-Java code during the migration of the application from non-Java code to Java code.
 Non-Java code is referred to as native code.

+## Execution Engine

+The execution engine is responsible for executing the Java program.
+It contains two parts:

+1. **Interpreter**
+2. **JIT (Just-In-Time) Compiler**

+Both parts of the execution engine are responsible for executing the code in parallel, reducing the execution time, and thereby improving the performance of the application.

+_Note_: The JIT compiler is designed by Hot Spot Technologies, and the code executed by a JIT compiler will be called "hot spots."

+## Library

+A library is a collection of pre-defined programs of a language.

+## Native Libraries

+The collection of libraries of non-Java languages will be collectively called native libraries.

+## Native Interface

+The native interface helps load the native code from native libraries into the Java native stack.

+## OS (Operating System)

+To execute a Java program, the JVM requires some resources like memory, processor, etc., from the machine.
+To obtain those resources, the JVM has to communicate with the operating system.

+---